arungudelli/angularjswiki/content/en/fontawesome/fa-prescription-bottle.md

-## Prescription Bottle Icon with Fixed Width
+## fa-prescription-bottle Icon with Fixed Width

 All the font awesome icons does not have same width.